All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 All reports should be submitted as soon as possible after the offending event occurs, generally within five business days of the incident or occurrence that has given rise to the report.
 USAHS endeavors to review and investigate all professional misconduct reports; however, delayed reports may make the matter harder to investigate and result in delays to the timeline specified in this policy.

-Note: Refer to the Academic Integrity Policy for a definition of Level One, Level Two, and Level Three Academic Dishonesty violations.
+Refer to the Academic Integrity Policy for definitions of Academic Dishonesty violations.

 Additional misconduct behaviors are outlined in the Student Code of Conduct, and may include but are not limited to:

 - Disruption of teaching, research, administration, and disciplinary proceedings or other institutional activities.